 The Denver dog bite attorneys at Leventhal Sar Law can provide you with the skill, experience and compassionate attention you need.
 We will aggressively defend your rights and work diligently to ensure you obtain the maximum amount of compensation you deserve.

 At your initial free consultation, we will listen closely to the details of your situation.
 If we don’t think you have a good case, we’ll tell you immediately.
 We work on a contingency basis, which means that we don’t get paid unless you win your case.

-If you or someone you love has been injured by a vicious dog in the Denver, Aurora or Cherry Creek areas, contact the skilled dog bite lawyers at Leventhal Sar LLC online or at (303) 515-7355 to begin discussing your case.
+If you or someone you love has been injured by a vicious dog in the Denver, Aurora or Cherry Creek areas, contact the skilled dog bite lawyers at Leventhal Sar Law online to begin discussing your case.
 We proudly serve clients in the greater Denver area and throughout Colorado.